mohitsorde/jsosrm/README.md

 import {ValidatorBaseClass, SetterBaseClass, GetterBaseClass, ParserBaseClass} from 'Jsosrm'
 ```

+Now the usage can be classified into two broad sections - one when we are dealing with simple atomic JS types like string or number and other when we are dealing with complex JS data structure like object.
+We dive directly to second type, with documentation for first type described [here](#utilities).

+### Structurer Retriever and Mapper

+### Utilities

 Instances of ValidatorBaseClass, SetterBaseClass, and GetterBaseClass provide in-built utilities.
-ALso, custom utilities for each instance can be defined.
+Also, custom utilities for each instance can be defined.
 The constructor does not take any arguments.

 ```js
 let validator = new ValidatorBaseClass()